keermanish/react-page-maker/README.md

       component: DragItemGridLayoutR1C2 // import from DraggableGrid_1_2.js
     }]);
     ```
-    After this step, application will be aware what type of elements we have and based on those type we can create required fields.
+    After this step, application will be aware what type of elements we have and based on this types we can create as many fields required.
-    e.g. from `elements.TEXTBOX` we can create any text field
+    e.g. from `elements.TEXTBOX` we can create any text field (First Name, Last Name, etc.)

     **Note** - Call `registerPaletteElements` function before you render palette. e.g. Inside `constructor` or `componentWillMount`

-### Utilise these UI Elements/Layouts in Palette ###
+### Render Palette and Canvas ###

-  Pass list of elements which we need to show inside palette (not every time we will be using all elements).
+  Pass list of elements which we need to show inside palette (since not every time we will be using all elements).

   ```Javascript
   import { Palette, Canvas } from 'react-page-maker';